-6 Session Bean component contract
+6 Session bean component contract

-This chapter specifies the contract between a session Bean and its container.
-It defines the life cycle of a session Bean instance.
+This chapter specifies the contract between a session bean and its container.
+It defines the life cycle of a session bean instance.

-This chapter defines the developer's view of session Bean state management and the container's responsibility for managing it.
+This chapter defines the developer's view of session bean state management and the container's responsibility for managing it.

-By definition, a session Bean instance is an extension of the client that creates it:
+By definition, a session bean instance is an extension of the client that creates it:

 - Its fields contain conversational state on behalf of the client.
 This state describes the conversation represented by a specific client/instance pair. - It typically reads and updates data in a database on behalf of the client.
-Within a transaction, some of this data may be cached in the Bean. - Its lifetime is typically that of its client.
+Within a transaction, some of this data may be cached in the bean. - Its lifetime is typically that of its client.

-A session Bean instance's life may also be terminated by a container-specified timeout or the failure of the server it is running on.
+A session bean instance's life may also be terminated by a container-specified timeout or the failure of the server it is running on.
 For this reason, a client must always be prepared to recreate a new instance if it loses the one it is using.

-Typically, a session Bean's conversational state is not written to the database.
-A Bean developer simply stores it in the Bean's fields and assumes its value is retained for the lifetime of the Bean.
+Typically, a session bean's conversational state is not written to the database.
+A bean developer simply stores it in the bean's fields and assumes its value is retained for the lifetime of the bean.

-On the other hand, cached database data must be explicitly managed by the Bean.
-A Bean must write any cached database updates prior to the Bean's transaction completion, and it must refresh its copy of any potentially stale database data at the beginning of the next transaction.
+On the other hand, cached database data must be explicitly managed by the bean.
+A bean must write any database updates it is caching prior to the bean's transaction completion, and it must refresh any potentially stale database data it contains at the beginning of the next transaction.